thorrak/fermentrack/docs/source/about.rst

 #.
 Install Raspbian on your Raspberry Pi
 #.
 Install Fermentrack (one command!)
 #.
-Configure Fermentrack
+Configure Fermentrack from your web browser
 #.
-Connect your BrewPi temperature controllers or specific gravity sensors
+Connect & configure your BrewPi temperature controllers or specific gravity sensors
-#.
-Configure your BrewPi Temperature Controllers or specific gravity sensors

 It can be done from start to finish in a bit under an hour, assuming all your hardware is assembled & ready to go.
 To learn how, read :doc:`getting started/index`.